DevaWinner/special-meals/README.md

 # 📖 Leader Board <a name="about-project"></a>

 **Special Meals** project is built using an API.
-The project allows users to submit their scores to a leaderboard, and the scores are then displayed in a ranked order.
-The API used to store the scores is a simple API.
+The project allows users to view meals they like, like the meals and add comments to the meals they like.
+It uses an internal API to store the user interactions with the meals.
+The project is built using webpack and vanilla JavaScript.

 ## 🛠 Built With <a name="built-with"></a>